Risk-Aware Path Planning for Ground Vehicles using Occluded Aerial Images: EXPERIMENTS AND RESULTS

-For these experiments, we use the automated mask with a dilation kernel of size $151 \times 151$ (i.e. large kernel), as depicted in Figure~\ref{fig:mask_exp}.
-The results are shown in Figure~\ref{fig:inpt_exp}.
-Mean-replacement generates segmentation almost similar to the reference (Figure~\ref{fig:base_seg}) and thus is not helpful for our purpose.
-Patch-replacement makes most of the building navigable as expected, as we are replacing the mask with pixels belonging to a navigable class.
-Navier-Stokes inpainting results in very smooth inpainting, but the semantic segmentation sees a limited growth in the navigable region.
-Inpainting with GAN is comparatively more controlled and accurate in predicting the navigable areas.
-In each of these cases, we expect high uncertainty in the masked areas.
+Figure~\ref{fig:inpt_exp} shows a comparison of the results for inpainting methods.
+Mean-replacement results in segmentation with the masked areas identified as the obstacles.
+It is almost similar to the input reference (Figure~\ref{fig:base_seg}) and thus does not improve planning.
+Patch-replacement makes most of the building navigable, as we are replacing the mask with pixels from a navigable class.
+This results in over-inpainting and can result in a collision with obstacles.
+Navier-Stokes results in very smooth inpainting, but the semantic maps have limited growth in the potential navigable region.
+GAN is more controlled and accurate compared to these methods.
+We also expect a good method to have higher uncertainty compared to the inpainted regions compared to the non-inpainted ones, as these are just predictions, not observations.
 Mean-replacement has a very low uncertainty in these areas, which further makes it unsuitable.
-Inpainting has a slightly higher uncertainty in the masked regions, which makes it more appropriate for the risk-aware path planning problem.
+GAN has a slightly higher uncertainty in the masked regions, which makes it more appropriate for the risk-aware path planning problem.